darrensbell/concertbudget/GOVERNANCE.md

 Status: Binding
 Owner: Darren Bell
-Scope: Firebase project for this app, Firestore database, Cloud Functions, React app in this repository
+Scope: Firebase project for this app, Firestore database, Cloud Functions, and the React app in this repository

 ⸻

 1. PURPOSE

 Single source of truth.
 All assistants, agents, and contributors must comply in full.
 Non-compliance invalidates all outputs.

-The purpose of this governance file is to prevent structural drift, ensure absolute consistency between logic layers, and stop recursive or unsolicited operations after task completion.
+The purpose of this governance file is to maintain structural stability, prevent logic drift, and block all recursive or unsolicited operations once a task is complete.

 ⸻

 2. AUTHORITY
 	•	Only written instructions from Darren Bell authorise any structural change.
-	•	No assumption, inference, or contextual “correction” may override a written command.
+	•	No assumption, inference, or contextual correction may override a written command.
 	•	Ambiguity means stop.
 Surface the ambiguity, request explicit instruction, and await confirmation.

 ⸻